bekk/k6-workshop/README.md

 8. Finally, for **scenario 4**, we're looking at a scenario with repeating spikes in traffic every "hour", typical for applications with batch jobs that runs every hour/day/etc. There are no executors that directly support this repeated spike pattern, but we can use different methods to simulate it.
 We'll use a the [constant arrival rate executor](https://k6.io/docs/using-k6/scenarios/executors/constant-arrival-rate/) again, with `rate = 1` and `timeUnit = 5s` deleting 20 users with a loop in the scenario function (what should `duration` and `preAllocatedVUs` be, and why does this work?).
 We'll have to create the users to delete in `setup()`.
 Since scenario 2 also creates data in setup, we'll have to make sure they don't interfere which each other's test data.
 This can be achieved by returning an object like `{ todoScenarioTodoListIds: number[], batchScenarioUserIds: number[] }`, each scenario reading their respective lists.
 Change the `setup()` function, and update scenario 2 to match.
 Implement the `batch` scenario function to use the correct array in the object parameter, and loop over the 20 next users.
 Use the `scenario.iterationInInstance` [execution environment variable](https://k6.io/docs/javascript-api/k6-execution/#scenario) to keep track of where you are in the array.
 Run the test

+## Running the app locally

+If you want to run the app locally, outside a Docker container, you need [npm and node 18](https://nodejs.org/en/download/package-manager).
+If you're using `nvm` to mange node, run `nvm use 18`.
+If you're using `brew`, `brew install node@18` installs both.

+1. Spin up the database in a container: From anywhere, run `docker run -e "ACCEPT_EULA=Y" -e 'MSSQL_SA_PASSWORD=k6-workshop!' -p 1433:1433 -d --name k6-workshop-database --rm mcr.microsoft.com/azure-sql-edge:latest` to start a database in a container in the background.
+(After the workshop: Run `docker stop k6-workshop-database` to stop and remove the database.)
+2. From the repository root folder, run `npm ci`, followed by `npx prisma migrate dev` and `npm run dev` to start the demo app.